FISH460-2026/scary-and-stinky-AB/README.md

 ## Brief Project Description

+Research Question: How do Puget Sound pollutants affect Hemigrapsus oregonensis' ability to detect predators through chemosensing?

-Our project intends to observe the shore crab's stress response to predator cues (green crab) and how those stress responses shift with the pressence of pollutants.
+Our project intends to observe the shore crab's stress response to olfactory predator cues (green crab) and how those stress responses shift with the pressence of pollutants.

+Null Hypothesis: The pollution will not affect the stress response of H.oregonesis in the presence of C.meaenas.
+Alternative Hypothesis: The polluted waters will affect the stress response of H.oregonesis in the presence of C.meaenas.
+Sub-alt: H.oregoensis will not smell, or otherwise detect, their invasive predators, C. maenas, as effectively in polluted water.

 List of Materials
 - Motor Oil (older the better)